ipcjk/mlxsh/README.md

   -readtimeout duration
     	timeout for reading poll on cli select (default 15s) -routerdb string
-    	Input file in yaml for username,password and host configuration if not specified on command-line -script string
+    	Input file in yaml for username,password and host configuration if not specified on command-line (default "mlxsh.yaml") -script string
     	script file to to execute, if no file is found, its used as a direct command -speedmode